manasesjesus/c8y_microservice-python/README.md

-# c8y_hw_microservice_python
+# Hello World of Cumulocity Microservices

-Cumulocity IoT - Microservice example developed using Python and Docker
+Cumulocity microservice example developed using Python and Docker.